Price Matching Explained: A Retailer’s Perspective

 Standard Price Matching

 In standard price matching, retailers set the same price for a product as competitors.
+If a shopper finds the same item cheaper at another online store, they can request the e-commerce platform to match that price before purchasing.

 Price Protection